mat128/openstack-vagrant/README.md

 allowing Vagrant to control and provision machines within an OpenStack cloud.

-This plugin started as a fork of the Vagrant RackSpace provider.
+This plugin started as a fork of the Vagrant Rackspace provider.

 **Note:** This plugin requires Vagrant 1.2+.
 The last version of this plugin supporting Vagrant 1.1 is 0.3.0.